-- Form Captains (Form Captains and Vice Captains are members of the School Council)
+- Porm Captains (Form Captains and Vice Captains are members of the School Council)

-- Monitors
+- Monitors (classroom based)

 - Prefects

-- Librarians
+- 2 Librarians

-- Head Boy/Girl and Deputy Head Boy/Girl
+- Head and Deputy Head of School

-- Team Captains

 - Tech monitors

-22. Payment of Fees
+20. Payment of Fees

 Tuition fees are charged in advance.
 Most extras are charged in arrears.